Diversity and inclusion

 We also have a team of Diversity Champions across the business who are accountable for delivering business-specific diversity initiatives at every level of the organisation and have all completed the ILM level 4 qualification in Equality and Diversity.

 It seems to be working too.
-We’ve been included in the Times top 50 places for women to work two years in a row, we’ve won awards for supply chain diversity and widening the talent pool, and our scores are sky high in diversity and sustainability benchmarking exercises.
+We’ve been included in the Times top 50 places for women to work five years in a row, we’ve won awards for supply chain diversity and widening the talent pool, and our scores are sky high in diversity and sustainability benchmarking exercises.